mindspore-lab/mindcv/examples/finetune/README.md

 ```shell
 python examples/finetune/finetune.py --config=./configs/mobilenetv3/mobilnet_v3_small_ascend.yaml
 ```
-A script for fine-tuning with some example code of fine-tuning methods in it (refer to the tutorial mentioned above).
+A script for fine-tuning with some example code of fine-tuning methods in it (all settings during fine-tuning are inside the config file, for more details, please refer to the tutorial mentioned above).